 Choose your objective based on where users are in your funnel and what action you want them to take.

 Account approval is typically quick, often within minutes for most advertisers.
+Businesses can also access their account through the Reddit for business login portal.

 The pixel supports standard events like PageVisit, ViewContent, AddToCart, Purchase, Lead, and SignUp.